14x top things to do in Maastricht, The Netherlands

 Bisschopsmolen

-If breakfast is not included with your stay at your hotel, just hop by Bisschopsmolen in a pretty secluded street in the heart of Maastricht.
+If breakfast is not included with your stay at your hotel, just hop by Bisschopsmolen in a very pretty secluded street in the heart of Maastricht.
 Baker and owner Frank van Eerd was the first one in The Netherlands experimenting with spelt flower and his spelt pastries and bars are now quite famous.

 Zondag